 Registrants’ responsibilities in this regard are reiterated in the first principle of the Registrant Code of Ethics (PDF): “CSHBC Registrants must provide appropriate, safe and timely care that is provided with respect and without discrimination”.

-CSHBC has followed through on this commitment by making cultural safety training a priority for registrants and staff.
 Registrants earn three Continuing Competency Credits (CCCs) for completing the San’yas Indigenous Cultural Competency Training for Health Care Providers.

 Copyright © 2023, College of Speech and Hearing Health Professionals of BC.